Expert Panel Projects

 - Where the engagement(s) is subject to the requirements of Custody Rule, SEC-registered and state registered investment advisers, related party custodians, or private funds (e.g., pooled investment vehicles).

-- Members of the Expert Panel presented a live webinar “Broker-Dealer Update”, covering final amendments to SEC Rules 17a-5 and 17a-11 and new PCAOB attestation and auditing supplemental information standards for broker-dealer audits.
+- November 2013 - webinar “Broker-Dealer Update”, covering final amendments to SEC Rules 17a-5 and 17a-11 and new PCAOB attestation and auditing supplemental information standards for broker-dealer audits.
 Presentation slides are available.

 Securities and Exchange Commission

-- The staff of the SEC Division of Trading and Markets recently issued staff guidance (in the form of FAQs).
-To read FAQs about the amendments to Rule 17a-5 and Form Custody, click here.
-For FAQs concerning certain broker-dealer financial responsibility rules, click here.
+- The staff of the SEC Division of Trading and Markets has issued staff guidance (in the form of FAQs).
+To read FAQs, issued in April 2014, about the amendments to Rule 17a-5 and Form Custody, click here.
+For FAQs, issued in March 2014, concerning certain broker-dealer financial responsibility rules, click here.
 Other FAQs published by the staff of the SEC Division of Trading and Markets are available here.

 - In July 2013, the SEC issued two final rules that affect broker-dealers registered with the SEC and their auditors.
 One rule adopts amendments that would increase protections for investors whose cash and securities are held by broker-dealers registered with the SEC.
 These amendments to SEC Rule 17a-5 require, in part, that the audits of broker-dealers' financial statements and supplemental information, as well as the auditor's examination of the compliance report or the auditor's review of the examination report, be conducted in accordance with PCAOB standards for fiscal years ending on or after June 1, 2014.